MrYsLab/python_banyan/docs/examples_intro.md

 ```

-Lines 123 through 124 checks to see if a local Backplane was found.
+Lines 123 through 124 checks to see if a local backplane was found.
 If not, a RunTimeError is raised.
-If a Backplane was detected as running, lines 125 through  129 retrieve the IP address of
+If a backplane was detected as running, lines 125 through  129 retrieve the IP address of
 the local computer
 and then sets the backplane_ip_address to that address.

-Lines 131 through 134 continue setting instance variables from input parameters.
+Lines 131 through 134 continue setting instance variables from input parameters
 received by the \__init__ method.